catseye/NaNoGenMo-Entries-2019/Anne of Green Garbles/README.md

 an HTML `<p>` element, which is much simpler than keeping track of interstitial blank lines.

-Lastly I should also mention the pipeline.
-As I was building this, the structure that fell out was to have a set of small programs, each with a specific dedicated task, usually to transform an intermediate format to another intermediate format.
+I should also say a few words about the architecture.
+As I was building this, the structure that fell out was to have a set of small programs, each with a specific dedicated task, usually to transform an intermediate format to another intermediate format, and to set them up as a pipeline (though with intermediate files instead of shell pipes.)
 In the world of programming language technology, this architecture is sometimes called a "micropass compiler" (see, for example, [this paper by Sarkar, Waddell, and Dybvig](https://www.cs.indiana.edu/~dyb/pubs/nano-jfp.pdf)) and coincides with another previous project, [Lexeduct][],